Brian Redfearn

-Brian Redfearn (born 20 February 1935) was an English former professional footballer who played for Bradford Park Avenue, Blackburn Rovers, Darlington, Halifax Town, Bradford City and non-League Buxton.
-He is the father of footballer Neil Redfearn.
+Brian Redfearn (20 February 1935 – 10 August 2019) was an English professional footballer who played for Bradford Park Avenue, Blackburn Rovers, Darlington, Halifax Town, Bradford City and non-League Buxton.
+He was the father of footballer Neil Redfearn.
 In 1964 Redfearn was forced to retire from professional football due to an ankle injury.

 Playing career

 Bradford Park Avenue

-Brian Redfearn began his career at Bradford Park Avenue in 1952.
+Redfearn began his career at Bradford Park Avenue in 1952.
 He played a total of 130 games for the other team in Bradford and scored 32 goals.
 In 1958 he transferred to Blackburn Rovers but Park Avenue refused to pay him his £500 compensation so Blackburn ended up paying him the £500.
 45 years later, his son, Neil Redfearn signed for Park Avenue and played his 1,000th career game for them.

 Blackburn Rovers

 Despite being on Blackburn's books for a year from December 1957, Redfearn never played a game for Blackburn and transferred to Darlington in 1959.